FRBCesab/riata/README.md

 Please cite this package as:

-> Casajus N. (2023) riati: An R Client for the IATI Datastore API.
-R
+> Casajus N. & D’Agata S. (2023) riati: An R Client for the IATI
-> package version 0.0.0.9000.
+> Datastore API.
+R package version 0.0.0.9000.

 ## Code of Conduct